 If your router has a USB port and is running DD-WRT, you can turn it into a DD-WRT USB print server.
 It can still do wireless duty while it allows your computers to print to your wired USB printer over your wired or wireless network.
 It’s not very intuitive or user friendly, but it works.
 Here’s how to set it up with Windows 7.
 Other Windows versions will be about the same.

 First things first: Make sure your router has one or more USB ports.
 Most inexpensive routers still do not.
 But many routers that cost $70 or more do.
+If you need help finding a compatible router (perhaps you don’t have one with USB), here are my tips on finding DD-WRT compatible routers.
+These days, I won’t even consider buying a router that doesn’t have USB ports.

 First, install the printer as a direct-connected USB printer on your computer if at all possible.
 It makes the rest easier.
+Unplug the printer from your computer when you’re done.

 Next, log in to your USB-equipped DD-WRT router, then click Services, then click USB.
+If you don’t know your router’s IP address, here’s how to find it.

 We’ll keep it simple this time.
 Enable those options, click Apply Settings, click Save if you’re paranoid, then plug your printer in to your router.
+That’s it for the router and printer side.
+All that remains is setting it up in Windows.

 Click Start and type Devices and Printers.
 Next, click on Devices and Printers when it shows up.
 Finally, click Add a Printer, near the top of the window.